 XP: General Page File Tweaks For Improving Your System Speed

-Like prior versions of windows, XP uses a paging file for its virtual memory.
-XP does a better job of managing its memory that it’s younger siblings so allowing XP to do it automatically usually works.
+Like prior versions of Windows, XP uses a paging file for its virtual memory.
+XP does a better job of managing its memory than its younger siblings, so allowing XP to do it automatically usually works.

 The biggest performance boost actually is gained when you switch your pagefile to a physically separate hard drive.
 Likewise, in a system with multiple hard drives, the paging file should be on the quickest one.